 3. Minimizes Cholesterol:

 High cholesterol in the body can trigger many health issues, but consuming turmeric during the nursing phase helps to control the cholesterol levels and helps in the prevention of heart ailments.

 Due to its antioxidant properties, it nullifies the free radicals.
 It is the free radicals that bring about the damage of the cells in the joints.
 Therefore, the consumption of turmeric prevents inflammation in joints and even reduces the pain of osteoarthritis.

 Turmeric helps to control the weight of the body, helps in preventing weight gain and reduces obesity, etc. It is thus advisable to have turmeric after the meals to be able to regulate the weight of the lactating mother.

 6. Promotes Digestion:

-Consumption of turmeric triggers the production of bile fosters digestion and reduces the gastric symptoms.
+Consumption of turmeric triggers the production of bile, fosters digestion, and reduces the gastric symptoms.
 Post-delivery most of the women face issues with digestion.
-Therefore, it is very important to include turmeric in post-pregnancy diet.
+Therefore, it is very important to include turmeric in the post-pregnancy diet.

 7. Prevents Liver Disease:

 Turmeric is also a natural detoxifier.
 It is capable of preventing the accumulation of toxins in the body.
 It urges the liver to produce hormones that break down the toxins and eliminate them from the body.
 It even helps to increase the blood transmission during the lactation period, and that is good for their health as well.